getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ### Download CSV

 If you want to take the data elsewhere, click on the "Export" button to start the export.
-The results are going to take a while.
+Depending on the amount of data, the wait times will vary.
 You'll get an email with the download link once they're ready.

 {% capture __alert_content -%}
 The results are limited to 10 million rows or 2GB, whichever comes first.